Benjamin Wedro, MD, FACEP, FAAEM

-Crohn's disease may occur anywhere in the digestive tract - in the esophagus, stomach, small intestine, or colon - though it is most commonly involves the small intestine and colon.
-In Crohn's disease there may be "skip lesions," that is, abnormal segments interspersed between normal segments.
-If segments of the colon are involved, then symptoms of colitis may be present.
+Crohn's disease may occur anywhere in the gastrointestinal tract (GI), including the esophagus, stomach, small intestine, and colon.
+In Crohn's disease there may be "skip lesions," that is, abnormal segments of the GI tract interspersed with normal segments.

 There are two types of microscopic colitis, 1) collagenous colitis and 2) lymphocytic colitis.
-Either collagen or lymphocytes (a type of white blood cell) engorge the layers of the wall of the colon, presumably a result of inflammation.
+Either collagen or lymphocytes (a type of white blood cell) infiltrate into the layers of the wall of the colon, presumably a result of inflammation.
 This is an uncommon illness and may be an auto-immune disease.
-It is seen more frequently in older women.
-The diarrhea often is watery, but no blood is present in the stool.
+The diarrhea often is watery, and no blood is present in the stool.